Chopper (motorcycle): 2010: Backlash, Bobbers and the Old School Revival

 Three-inch-wide belt drives and 120 cuin motors were still appreciated by many, but an increasing countermovement of people building bikes with Shovelhead motors and chain drive primaries has occurred.
 Springers and even girder forks have made yet another come back.
 Magazines such as Iron Horse, Street Chopper and Show Class cater to the retro, old-school and backyard builders, and feature more DIY technology than the TV builders with their million-dollar garages of the previous decade.

 2020: Narrow Muscle Choppers

 Later-generation builders take the chopper concept but keep the bike small, nimble and performance-inspired while nodding the styling of yesteryear.
 Some common characteristics of these custom bikes may include tall front end, narrow tires, high-output motor, cradle seat slammed onto the frame, t-bars, mid controls for example.

+Mimicry of style

+While the concept of a chopper cannot be created by manufacturers, many motorcycle companies have made design choices which attempt to emulate the aesthetic choices made by chopper builders.
+Harley-Davidson created the "soft-tail", which provided a more comfortable and "factory appropriate" riding experience.
+The "soft-tail" design attempts to maintain the aggressive riding angles used by chopper builds, while incorporating a shock and swing arm into the frame.

+Media, culture, and misconceptions

+Chopper motorcycles have appeared in many pieces of media, and held a significant place in culture today.
+Notable films such as Easy Rider and Ghost Rider (2007 film) boast unique chopper builds.

+As a result of media, culturally significant figures, and historic events, the social connotation of Chopper motorcycle is often linked to a negative perspective from the public eye.
+Often associated with Biker gangs, the public is often reminded of both real and fictional groups such as Hells Angels or Sons of Anarchy.
+While some characters, fictional or real, do ride chopper bikes, there is a large negative bias towards both riding clubs, and the motorcycles they use.

+It is common for misconceptions towards what a "chopper" is with many individuals.
+Often mistaking a chopper for any large motorcycle (typically a Harley-Davidson or Indian Motorcycle styles), due to the usage of the term being incorrectly used.
+Companies often use the term to describe new motorcycles (such as the Honda Fury) which use "chopper-like" design, but isn't an etymologically accurate usage of the word.

 Choppers in the UK

 In the UK, due to the cost and lack of availability of the v-twin engine, many chose to use British engines from bikes such as Triumph or BSA; following an increase in imports, Japanese engines have seen more use.